tbpalsulich/huby/readme.md

 navbar content at the bottom of the header file, where it will be copied to the top of every body.
 Or, you can add another entry to the config.huby, where the value is simply the name of the file with the content of your navbar!
-You must put an '@' symbol before the key and value.
+You must put an `@` symbol before the key and value.
 For example,

     @navbar        => @navbar.huby,
     index          => index.html

-Then, inside your header (or at the top of every body), put '{{{navbar}}}'.
+Then, inside your header (or at the top of every body), put `{{{navbar}}}`.
 The same may obviously be done with the footer or any other piece of reused code.
 Huby will replace whatever it finds with the value in config.huby.
+However, there are some implementation differences between @ entries and regular ones.
+Regular entries are assumed to be describing links (like `index` above), and therefor require additional attention to ensure the link is correct on every page.
+But, @entries do not get special attention.

 Output Directory
 ----------------
-If you want an output folder different than `public`, you must specify it in `config.huby`.
+If you want an output folder different than `public`, you must specify it in `huby-meat/config.huby`.
 Simply add an entry as follows,

     output_folder  => example_folder,
     @navbar        => @navbar.huby,